-In March, 2018, Orland Park residents voted on two advisory referenda on video gaming.
+In March 2018, Orland Park residents voted on two advisory referenda on video gaming.
 This occurred as Sears, one of the founding anchor stores in Orland Square Mall, held its liquidation sale before closing its doors.
-Village sales tax revenues were down about $1.2 million in 2017.
-Supporters of video gaming claim that a third of this loss could be recouped annually by video gaming revenues.
+Village sales tax revenues declined about $1.2 million in 2017, prompting the consideration of new sources of village funding.

-Screens; the common factor
+Screens: the common factor

 It’s time for us to take a long look at the big screen here.
 The so-called “Amazon Effect,” which left profound gouges in the bedrock of retails sales, will not ebb soon.
 The texting-social-media obsession shows no sign of abating – swiping, Skyping and typing replaced the art of conversation.
-And the McDonald’s-influenced expectation of instant gratification looms more super-sized than ever.
+And the McDonald’s-influenced expectation of instant gratification and consumerism looms more super-sized than ever.

 Addressing Video Gaming